-How about improving a young person’s chance of completing their education, getting a job and raising a healthy child?
+How about improving a young person’s chance of completing their high school and higher education, getting a job and raising a healthy child?
 We can help young adults avoid a difficult step that will impact their future by preventing an unintended pregnancy.

 Conversations about birth control, STDs and pregnancy aren’t really at the top of every young person’s list to hang out and talk about.
 But that’s just the thing; we believe they should be.
 Women with unintended pregnancies are less likely to obtain early prenatal care and their babies are at increased risks of both low birth weight and preterm birth, which can cause health and development issues all through their lives.
 An unintended pregnancy can also limit the education and employment opportunities of both parents, often leading to significant financial challenges now and that can continue into the future.
 STDs can also have a life-long impact on people – and their partners – yet Colorado still faces challenges to preventing and treating them.

 Who are we talking to?

-We noticed that there wasn’t currently an online, all-in-one-place resource devoted to sexual health and family planning in the state of Colorado.
-So as they say, we got busy. www.beforeplay.org is here to talk to anyone and everyone looking for helpful info about birth control, pregnancy planning, STDs, health center locations, conversation starters, and pretty much anything else you could want to know about sexual health.
+Before Beforeplay.org, Colorado did not have an online, all-in-one-place resource devoted to sexual health and family planning.
+We’re here now to “talk” to anyone and everyone looking for helpful info about birth control, pregnancy planning, STDs, health center locations, conversation starters, and pretty much anything else you could want to know about sexual health.
 And we’ll do it in English and Spanish.